 They may, however, signal problems with oral hygiene.
 People who do not brush their teeth or floss regularly are more vulnerable to tonsil stones.
 The bacteria that cause tonsil stones can also cause tooth decay, gum disease, and oral infections.

-Left untreated, tonsil stones can become a breeding ground for bacteria.
+Occasionally, tonsil stones can become a breeding ground for bacteria.
 One study has found that tonsil stones are similar to the dental plaque that causes cavities and gum disease.

 Tonsil stones can usually be treated at home.
+They often detach during vigorous gargling.

 Good oral hygiene may help to prevent tonsil stones.